There are no new ideas. There are only new ways of making them felt.Audre Lorde, Black lesbian feminist writer

-ACF was established in 2018, in the wake of big events in 2016 and 2017.
-Events such as Donald Trump’s presidential election, the UK voting to leave the European Union.
-And the staggering number of sexual assault allegations against Harvey Weinstein.
-These collectively signalled significant setback for women.
-The media’s aggressive response in belittling women who shared their testimonies, demonstrated society’s investment to prevent any helpful dialogue on the treatment of women by men in power.
+- Our story: ACF was established in 2018 in the wake of events of 2016 and 2017.
+Events that included Donald Trump’s presidential election, the UK voting to leave the European Union, the staggering numbers of sexual assault claims against Harvey Weinstein and others that followed.
+Events that collectively signalled society’s fundamental problems with women.
+Problems that were emphasised by the media’s hostile stance in its seeming commitment to prevent helpful dialogues on the treatment of women by men in power.

 - Our inspiration: The #MeToo movement, founded by Black activist Tarana Burke, brought global attention to the violence women face daily at work, home and on the street.
 It inspired many of us to push back against this.
 Here, we start with a commitment to raise our consciousness, to adopt a critical perspective to women’s role in society.